Finding a Top Financial Advisor Firm in Kansas

 Once you and your advisor nail down your risk tolerance, the firm will move on to your time horizon.
 To ensure that all clients are taken care of, the firm is prepared to build portfolios for both short- and long-term investors.
 Two West has also been known to occasionally recommend robo-advisor services.

-With its main offices in Overland Park, Sunesis Advisors, LLC manages more than $870 million in client assets.
-The fee-only firm has a small team of just three advisors.
+Sunesis Advisors, LLC, a fee-only advisor firm, manages more than $870 million in client assets.
+The Overland Park-based financial advisor firm has a small team of just three advisors.
 Sunesis’ team does not have any advisor certifications.

 What makes this firm especially unique is its individual client base.
 The firm has just 11 high-net-worth clients, and it does not serve any non-high-net-worth clients.
 Not surprisingly, the firm calls for a minimum of $5 million in investable assets to open an account.
 Aside from its small group of individual clients, the firm also can work with trusts, estates, charities and businesses.